Canadian Pension Fund Who’s Who

 British Columbia Investment Management Corporation (BCI)

-BCI is the investment manager for over 725,000 members of British Columbia’s public pension plans, including the Municipal Pension Plan, Public Service Pension Plan, Teachers’ Pension Plan, College Pension Plan, BC Railway Company Pension Plan, WorkSafeBC Pension Plan, BC Hydro Pension Plan and staff and faculty pension plans at the University of Victoria and University of British Columbia.
-BCI also manages insurance and benefit funds for over 2.5 million workers and retirees in British Columbia.
+BCI serves as the investment manager for more than 778,000 participants in public pension plans throughout British Columbia.
+These plans include the Municipal Pension Plan, Public Service Pension Plan, Teachers’ Pension Plan, College Pension Plan, BC Railway Company Pension Plan, WorkSafeBC Pension Plan, BC Hydro Pension Plan, as well as pension plans for staff and faculty at the University of Victoria.
+BCI also manages insurance and benefit funds for over 2.7 million workers and retirees in BC.

-CDPQ is the investment manager for more than 48 client depositors, including public pension funds, insurance plans and other government funds.
-As of December 31, 2023, over 86% of the CDPQ’s assets under management were pension funds, including the Quebec Pension Plan for 6.4 million contributors and beneficiaries.
+La Caisse is the investment manager for more than 48 client depositors, including public pension funds, insurance plans and other government funds.
+As of December 31, 2024, over 87% of La Caisse’s assets under management were pension funds, including the Quebec Pension Plan for 6.5 million contributors and beneficiaries.

 Healthcare of Ontario Pension Plan (HOOPP)

-HOOPP is a defined benefit pension plan for 450,000 Ontario healthcare sector workers and retirees, with over 630 participating employers including hospitals, family health teams, foundations, community health centres and other organizations and service providers.
+HOOPP is a defined benefit pension plan for 478,000 Ontario healthcare sector workers and retirees, with over 700 participating employers including hospitals, family health teams, foundations, community health centres and other organizations and service providers.
+As of 2025, incorporated physicians in Ontario are also eligible to join HOOPP.

 Investment Management Corporation of Ontario (IMCO)

-IMCO is the investment manager for the Ontario Pension Board (OPB), the administrator of Ontario’s $31 billion Public Service Pension Plan (PSPP).
-The PSPP is the pension fund for over 93,000 active, retired and former members of the Ontario public service.
-IMCO’s Ontario public sector clients also include the Provincial Judges’ Pension Board, Wise Trust (the administrator of the Ontario’s Workplace Safety and Insurance Board (WSIB) Employees’ Pension Plan) and the insurance and benefit funds of Ontario’s WSIB.
-It was announced in December 2023 that IMCO will add four new clients in 2024.
+IMCO is the investment manager for the Ontario Pension Board (OPB), which administers the $34.1 billion Ontario Public Service Pension Plan on behalf of more than 100,000 current and former Ontario public servants.
+IMCO is also the investment manager for other Ontario public sector clients: the Provincial Judges’ Pension Board, WISE Trust (the administrator of Ontario’s Workplace Safety and Insurance Board (WSIB) Employees’ Pension Plan) and the insurance and benefit funds of Ontario’s WSIB.
+IMCO added four new clients in 2024: Ontario’s Pension Benefits Guarantee Fund, Tarion Warranty Corporation’s Guarantee Fund, the City of Ottawa’s OC Transpo employees’ defined benefit pension plan, and the Ontario Clean Water Agency’s reserve fund.

 Ontario Municipal Employees Retirement System (OMERS)

-OMERS is the investment manager for the pension fund of Ontario’s municipal workers, with 559,000 members and over 1,000 participating employers (ranging from large cities to local agencies).
+OMERS is the investment manager for the pension fund of Ontario’s municipal workers, with over 640,000 active, deferred and retired members and over 1,000 participating employers (ranging from large cities to local agencies).
 Members include union and non-union employees of municipalities, school boards, transit systems, electrical utilities, emergency services and children’s aid societies.

-The OTPP is Canada’s largest single-profession pension plan.
-It administers a defined benefit pension plan for 336,000 active and retired teachers across 170 organizations including public school boards and private schools throughout Ontario.
+OTPP is Canada’s largest single-profession pension plan.
+It administers a defined benefit pension plan for 343,000 active and retired teachers across 170 organizations, including public school boards and private schools throughout Ontario.

-See the OTPP’s score in Shift’s 2023 Canadian Pension Climate Report Card.
+See OTPP’s score in Shift’s 2024 Canadian Pension Climate Report Card.

 OPSEU Pension Trust (OPTrust)

-OPTrust is the OPSEU Pension Plan for over 106,000 active and retired Ontario public servants.
-Most OPTrust members work for the Ontario Public Service, municipal governments and service providers and Ontario’s public college system; members also include OPSEU members who work for private companies or organizations contracted to deliver public services, such as hospitals and medical laboratories.
-OPTrust is also the manager for retirement savings of employees of non-profit organizations through OPTrust Select.
+OPTrust invests and administers the OPSEU Pension Plan for more than 114,000 active and retired Ontario public servants.
+Most OPTrust members work for the Ontario Public Service, municipal governments and service providers, and Ontario’s public college system.
+Members also include Ontario Public Service Employees Union members who work for private companies or organizations contracted to deliver public services, such as hospitals and medical laboratories.
+And through OPTrust Select, OPTrust manages the retirement savings of employees of participating non-profit organizations.

 Public Service Pension Investment Board (PSP)

-PSP Investments is the pension manager for over 900,000 active and retired employees of Canada’s federal government, including federal public servants, the RCMP, and the Canadian Armed Forces and Reserve Force.
-PSP Investments (PSP) is a Crown corporation sponsored by the Government of Canada.
+PSP Investments is the pension manager for approximately 900,000 active and retired employees of Canada’s federal government, including federal public servants, the RCMP, and the Canadian Armed Forces and Reserve Force.
+PSP is a Crown corporation sponsored by the Government of Canada.

 University Pension Plan (UPP)